Family Reunion (TV series): Development

 On October 17, 2018, it was announced that Netflix had given the production a straight-to-series order for a first season consisting of twenty episodes.
 The series was created by Meg DeLoatch who was also expected to executive produce.
 Production began in Los Angeles.
 The first part was released on July 10, 2019.
 On September 17, 2019, Netflix renewed the series for a second season consisting of sixteen episodes.
 It was also announced that there will be a holiday special that was released on December 9, 2019, and the nine extra season 1 episodes were released on January 20, 2020.
 The second season premiered on April 5, 2021.
 Part 4 was released on August 26, 2021.
 On October 18, 2021, Netflix renewed the series for a 10-episode third and final season.
 The third season premiered on October 27, 2022.

 Casting

 Alongside the initial series announcement, it was reported that Tia Mowry, Loretta Devine, Anthony Alabi, Talia Jackson, Isaiah Russell-Bailey, Cameron J. Wright, and Jordyn James had been cast in series regular roles.

 Reception

 Critical response

 The review aggregation website Rotten Tomatoes reported a 67% approval rating for the series, based on 6 reviews, with an average rating of 5/10.

 Awards and nominations

 The series received numerous awards and nominations, it won NAACP Image Awards for Outstanding Children's Program in 2020, 2021 and 2022.
-As well as an Art Directors Guild Award for Excellence in Production Design for a Multi-Camera Series in 2022 and a Primetime Emmy Award nomination for Outstanding Cinematography for a Multi-Camera Series in 2020.
+As well as an Art Directors Guild Award for Excellence in Production Design for a Multi-Camera Series in 2022, a Primetime Emmy Award nomination for Outstanding Cinematography for a Multi-Camera Series in 2020.
+It won an Emmy Award for Outstanding Cinematography for a Multiple Camera Live Action Program in 2023.